DelroyGayle/Biblia-Posters-PP5/README.md

 ## Credits
 + Hero Image Photo of an *Opened Bible on a path during daytime* is by [Aaron Burden](https://unsplash.com/@aaronburden?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) at [Unsplash](https://unsplash.com/photos/opened-book-on-brown-field-during-daytime-4uX_r8OhJ_o?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
 + Photo of a man showing poster with the inscription *Who says a small poster can't start a big collection?* is by [Anete Lusina](https://www.pexels.com/@anete-lusina/) at [Pexels](https://www.pexels.com/photo/crop-man-showing-poster-with-inscription-on-white-background-6353838/)
++ All the images used for the Posters and the images of Passover, Pentecost and Feast of Booths were sourced from [Free Bible Images](https://www.freebibleimages.org/)

 ## Acknowledgements
 + Code Institute's Boutique Ado Walkthrough Project upon which this site is modelled upon.
++ Code Institute's Tutor Support for the great patience towards me with my myriad of issues.
+Thank You!